edwinboon/azfetch.nvim/README.md

    - Press the configured keybinding (default: `<leader>af`) in normal mode.
    - Enter the name of the Azure Function App when prompted.
+   - Enter the name of the Azure Resource Group when prompted.
    - The settings will be fetched, and optionally decrypted if `decrypt` is enabled.

 2. **Command**: